sofiareis/sofiareis/README.md

  🌱 Currently:
-- working as a R&D Verification Engineer at Ansys Lumerical
+- working as a Software Developer at Ensemble
 - participating in Hackathons with my friends
 - computer engineer at UBC